Betsy Kling has won Emmy awards as both Chief Meteorologist and Anchor here at WKYC.

 In November of 2015, Betsy was the 8th recipient of one of the highest honors in Northeast Ohio media -- The Chuck Heaton Award from The Press Club of Cleveland.
 It is given to an individual who best exemplifies the qualities of Chuck Heaton, the late Plain Dealer reporter and Press Club Hall of Famer who passed away in February 2008.
 Heaton was known for his lifelong dedication to journalism, his fairness, his concern for community and helping others.

-Passionate about teaching people of all ages about the weather, Betsy created and annually produces 3News' Weather Education Day with the Cleveland Indians.
+Passionate about teaching people of all ages about the weather, Betsy created and produced 3News' Weather Education Day with the Cleveland Indians (now the Guardians).
 She often speaks at schools and civic organization meetings, as well as giving her time to many charity events throughout the area.
 The Hattie Larlham organization, which cares for and promotes the independence of people with disabilities, named her to the elite Rudolph H. Garfield Circle of Caring in 2012, as well as previously honoring her with a 2004 Media Service Award.

-Additionally, she is active in the National Weather Association, and is a founding director for the National Weather Association Foundation.
-Annually she organizes fundraisers to support NWA college scholarships for aspiring meteorologists.
+Additionally, she is active in the National Weather Association, and serves a the Broadcast Program Chair for the NWA's Annual Meeting.
+She was a founding director for the National Weather Association Foundation, and has organized numerous fundraisers to support NWA college scholarships for aspiring meteorologists over the last 20 years.
 Previously Betsy was elected as a NWA Councilor and was honored with the National Weather Association's Member of the Year award for 2004.
-In 2015, she received a Special Achievement Award all of her fundraising efforts over the years.
+She received the honor again in 2021 as well as being named the NWA's Broadcaster of the Year.
+In 2015, she received a Special Achievement Award all of her fundraising efforts.